Select Production Orders

 This column is visible only if the Inventory Subitems feature is enabled on the Enable/Disable Features (CS100000) form.

-The Inventory Subitems check box has been removed from the Enable/Disable Features (CS100000) form because the functionality associated with the Inventory Subitems feature will be phased out.
+Important: The Inventory Subitems check box has been removed from the Enable/Disable Features (CS100000) form because the functionality associated with the Inventory Subitems feature will be phased out.
 If you have this feature enabled in your system, the associated functionality remains available.
 To disable the feature, contact your MYOB support provider.

-Warehouse This is the warehouse to receive completions.
+Warehouse The warehouse to receive completions.

 UOM The base unit of measure.

-Qty Complete This displays the total completed to date.
+Qty.
+Complete The total completed to date.

-Qty Remaining This displays the remaining quantity to produce.
+Qty.
+Remaining The remaining quantity to produce.

-Order Date The date the Production Order was entered
+Order Date The date the production order was entered.

 Status The current status of the order; only orders with a status of Released, In-Process, or Completed are displayed.

-Start Date The start date of the production order
+Start Date The start date of the production order.

-End Date This is the expected completion date
+End Date The expected completion date.

 Customer The customer associated to this production order.
 This can be manually assigned by creating the production order from a sales order.